 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured on Corregidor were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was where those men captured on Corregidor were taken and was later consolidated into Camp 1 on October 30, 1942.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks which meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.
 He was assigned to Barracks 5, Group 2.